ehteqx/OTPython/README.md

 OTPython
 ========

+-- A fast and lightweight Gilbert Vernam's One Time Pad cipher implementation in Python --

 "OTPython" Project - Official GitHub Repository

 LICENSE:
 © 2014 Emanuele Ballarin - All rights reserved.